momoso7/100-days-of-code/log.md

 **Today's Progress**: Contiune the regular expressions challenges.
 Manipulate dataframes, arrays with loop.

 **Thoughts**: Today challenge is super hard.
 First time I am looking for hints to finish a challenge.
 Hopefully I won't get discouraged!

+### Day 37: 18 December 2020
+**Today's Progress**: Regular expression is difficult, slow progress on this one, but almost done.

+**Thoughts**: The grouping is really hard, how we need to find pattern in a string sequence with limited syntax.
+Need to practice a lot for this one.
 <!-- ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)